• LAUNCH YOUR DREAM

 A book is good for a couple of reasons.
 One, it’s great for dining.
 You don’t know how long the food will take, especially in Europe.
 It’s nice to have something to read instead of staring at the wall to pass time.

-On the flipside, lots of women are guilty of over-packing.
+On the flip side, lots of women are guilty of over-packing.
 If we are by ourselves, are there any items you suggest we can leave behind?

 Jewelry.
 Anything that’s important will make you a target.
 Just leave it at home.
 Too many shoes is another one.
 Look to pair one or two with everything you need.
-Flats, flip flops, walking shoes, or in some places you might need closed-toe shoes.
+Flats, flip-flops, walking shoes, or in some places you might need closed-toe shoes.

-While people can certainly travel solo, do you suggest they plan solo, as well, or bring in an agent?
+While people can certainly travel solo, do you suggest they plan to solo, as well, or bring in an agent?

 It depends on how involved you want your trip to be.
-The Internet makes us our own agent, and the more you do it, the savvier you get.
+The Internet makes us our own agents, and the more you do it, the savvier you get.
 With a simpler trip, you’re more capable to plan it yourself.

 What Web sites or blogs do you recommend for solo travelers to check out?

 The opportunity to experience and learn something.
 I like to take it in at my own pace.
 Also, the opportunity to make a friend.
 I love to talk to people.
-You can learn so much by talking to people who have lived in a place forever, more than you can learn for a travel show.
+You can learn so much by talking to people who have lived in a place forever, more than you can learn from a travel show.
 But I also like a great hotel.
 Unlike the flight, a hotel can really make you love or hate a place.
 Hotels.com has everything and an opportunity to try everything–bed and breakfasts, boutique hotels, budget hotels.
-Sometimes I like a good hotel bed that I can cozy up in and read to enjoy a good night in.
+Sometimes I like a good hotel bed that I can cozy up in and read to enjoy a good night.

 You’re so great at helping us nail down our travel, but what’s your dream adventure?

 It really depends on who I am with and the purpose of the trip.
 This spring, my husband and I are going to Northern Italy.
 I’ve been looking forward to this for years.
-The part I’m most excited about is the last night of the trip where we can wander down an Italian square in Florence, stumble upon a café and enjoy each other and reconnect.
+The part I’m most excited about is the last night of the trip where we can wander down an Italian square in Florence, stumble upon a cafe and enjoy each other and reconnect.
 My other goal is to take my kids somewhere domestic and international once a year to experience different cultures.

 When did your personal travel dream begin?

 I have to give my mom credit for that one.
 She retired from Delta Airlines after 34 years, and as kids, we were always on planes, internationally and all over.
 We were fortunate with her flight benefits that we could leave on a moment’s notice and fly to Jamaica.
 I developed an appreciation to see new things.
 And once you catch the travel bug, it’s hard to stop.
-I know I said I want to keep traveling with my husband and kids, but I also want my mom and I to continue to travel together.
+I know I said I want to keep traveling with my husband and kids, but I also want my mom and me to continue to travel together.

-Thank you, Nicole for sharing your excellent solo travel secrets.
+Thank you, Nicole, for sharing your excellent solo travel secrets.

-Katie
+Katie Eigel

 Related Stories: